vhnam/simple-rag/README.md

 - Check Docker logs with `docker compose logs -f` for container issues
 - API logs will show detailed information about RAG queries and embeddings
 - Health check endpoints are useful for monitoring and debugging
-- RBAC permissions can be managed through the database or by modifying the migration service
+- RBAC permissions are auto-discovered from controller decorators - just add `@Permissions()` decorator to new endpoints
+- Use the `/roles` API endpoints to manage roles and permissions dynamically
+- Test different permission levels by creating custom roles through the admin interface